OpenMPT: OpenMPT

 Lapicque's ModPlug Tracker code was taken up by various tracker musicians/programmers, and is now known as OpenMPT.
-One of the primary developers of OpenMPT, Johannes Schultz—commonly known by the moniker Saga Musix, refused to add developer names in the software due to its development being a mass collaboration, stating that "[t]here are too many people who have contributed in the past, and who will contribute in the future, and it would be unfair to those to only add pictures of a few people".

 OpenMPT is distributed as free software and is, as of August 2022, under active development.
 Until May 2009 (v1.17.02.53) OpenMPT was licensed under the Copyleft GPL-2.0-or-later and then relicensed under the terms of the permissive BSD-3-Clause.
 Since OpenMPT 1.23 (March 2014), OpenMPT is also available as a 64-bit application.
 This allows musicians to use 64-bit VST plugins and make use of the entire physical memory on 64-bit systems.
 For this purpose, OpenMPT provides its own plugin bridge, which can be used to run plugins with a different bitness than the host in a separate process, or to run plugin in a sandbox and prevent them from crashing the host application.

 Also based on the ModPlug code is OpenMPT's "sister project" Schism Tracker (a clone of Impulse Tracker) which contributed several backports of bugfixes to OpenMPT.